Adaptive Modular Geometric Control of Robotic Manipulators: Adaptive Modular Geometric Control

 \section{Adaptive Modular Geometric Control}

-While the modular structure has been established, parametric uncertainty in the rigid-body dynamics has not yet been addressed and may degrade performance.
-This section therefore develops an adaptive modular geometric control scheme to compensate for such uncertainties.
+The preceding development has established the modular geometric control framework for the nominal rigid-body system.
+We now extend this formulation to account for parametric uncertainty in the dynamics, which may otherwise compromise tracking performance.
+To this end, an adaptive modular geometric control scheme is developed in this section.
 Without loss of generality, the joint subsystems are assumed to retain the same control law as in the preceding section, and the adaptive design is therefore presented for the rigid-body modules.

 Consider the equation of motion for a decomposed rigid body in space as in (\ref{Fi}).
 In order to tackle the parameter uncertainty in inertial matrix, we need to develop an adaptive control law as,